-Hip Hop Culture Educator, Writer, and Talk Show Host
+Hip Hop Culture Educator, Writer, and Public Speaker

 Sebastien Elkouby’s introduction to Hip Hop culture began in 1981 in a Southern California apartment complex.
 The nine year-old kid, who had just moved from Paris, France, took to breakdancing as a way to make new friends.
 However, the young B-boy wouldn’t officially fall in love with Hip Hop until he heard Grandmaster Flash’s 1982 masterpiece “The Message”.
 In that moment, Sebastien knew that wherever life would take him, Hip Hop culture had to be part of it.

 Like his peers, Sebastien participated in various elements of Hip Hop culture, briefly experimenting with Graffiti and DJing but eventually finding his voice through rap and beatboxing.
 Inspired by Public Enemy, Sebastien recognized Hip Hop’s impact on his generation and began incorporating his passion for history, self-empowerment, and social issues with Hip Hop culture.
 In 1988, he made a vow to use Hip Hop as a vehicle for social change…and never looked back.

 Beginning in the early 90’s, Sebastien wore many hats as a Hip Hop culture advocate:

 • Co-founder of the self-published sociopolitical Hip Hop newsletter, “Do The Knowledge”